Buying Property in France from Abroad — Guide

 Tax considerations

 Your country of residence may also tax French property income or gains.
-A double-tax treaty may apply.
-This intersection of French and home-country tax law is where many buyers need specialist advice.
+Double-tax treaties exist between France and many countries.
+The intersection of French and home-country tax law is where every overseas buyer needs a licensed cross-border tax specialist — Yes House does not provide that advice, and we say so on the Legal Notice.

 Common pitfalls to avoid

-After years of guiding international buyers through this process, the most common mistakes we see are:
+After years of supporting overseas buyers through this process, the most common mistakes we see are:

 - Choosing the wrong ownership structure — and discovering it only when inheritance or sale becomes relevant

-- Underestimating renovation costs — French properties often need more work than initial inspections suggest
+- Underestimating renovation costs — French rural properties often need more work than initial inspections suggest, and artisans book months out

 - Skipping independent due diligence — relying solely on the seller’s diagnostics

-- Not planning for ongoing costs — property taxes, insurance, maintenance, and management add up quickly
+- Not planning for ongoing costs — taxe foncière, insurance, artisan visits, DPE upgrades all add up

 Getting started